 Last Updated on

 Can progesterone cream cause hair loss?
 Well, this is a question I’ve seen people ask many times.
-You have to pay attention to this (especially if you’re a woman) as you might have been misled with lots of fake information in the past.
+Pay attention to this (especially if you’re a woman) as you might have been misled with lots of fake information in the past.
 But mind you, the information here also concerns men.

 Now, if you’re among those that really want to know if progesterone cream contributes to hair loss, then bring your seat closer as I’m about to open your eyes to the truth.